 G. Discharge, Demotion, or Suspension of Tenured Faculty

 The tenure and promotion policies and procedures shall include standards and processes for dismissal, demotion, or suspension of tenured faculty.
-The protections of tenure in the new policies shall be consistent with the protections common to the policies of the College of Liberal Arts and the School of Law.
+The protections of tenure in the new policies shall be consistent with the protections common to the policies of the College of Liberal Arts.
 The standards and processes should be consistent with the following principles:

 Dismissal, demotion, or suspension will not be used to restrain faculty members in their exercise of academic freedom.

 The policies must provide for the dismissal of tenured faculty members for cause.
 Cause must be directly and substantially related to the fitness of faculty members in their professional capacities as teachers or researchers/artists.

 The policies must provide for dismissal of tenure faculty members due to financial exigency or discontinuance of a program or department.

 The policies and procedures should provide for imposition for cause of sanctions short of dismissal, such as suspension with or without pay, withdrawal of faculty privileges, probation, mandated counseling or treatment (where permitted by law), or other appropriate measures.
 There should also be provision for interim temporary administrative suspensions where needed to avoid disruption or risk of harm pending outcome of the applicable process.

 The procedures for dismissal or imposition of sanctions for cause will comport with generally recognized standards of due process, fairness, confidentiality, and notice.
 The procedures will include both informal opportunities to resolve situations and a more formal process, with input from an appropriate faculty body and review and recommendation by the dean of the school.
 The university will bear the burden of establishing cause throughout these proceedings.

 The decision to sanction or dismiss a faculty member for cause should be grievable pursuant to established grievance and mediation procedures.